White-IT-Solutions/TattooDirectory/docs/SRS Doc Tattoo Artist Directory MVP.md

 * **NFR-MNT-01:** 100% of the system's cloud infrastructure shall be defined as code (IaaC) using HashiCorp Terraform.
 * **NFR-MNT-02:** A fully automated Continuous Integration and Continuous Delivery (CI/CD) Gitlab Actions pipeline shall be implemented to manage testing and deployment.
-* **NFR-MNT-03:** The CI/CD pipeline must complete a deployment to the Staging environment, including all tests, in under 15 minutes.
+* **NFR-MNT-03:** The CI/CD pipeline must complete a deployment to the Dev/Staging environment, including all tests, in under 15 minutes.

 ## **4.7 Data Governance & Compliance**